Table of Contents

 Even a rate difference of 0.1% to 0.2% can mean thousands of dollars in interest rate savings.

-It would be nice to think that your bank or lender will offer you a great rate upfront at renewal or at time of purchase.
+It would be nice to think that your bank or lender will offer you the best mortgage rates in Ottawa Ontario upfront at renewal or at time of purchase.
 Unfortunately as they are a business and profits are a priority, this typically does not happen.
 Usually a client will have to let their lender know that they are leaving them for a better deal for their lender to come to the table with a lower rate.
 This would be similar to telling an employer that you are leaving to work for a competitor who is offering to pay more.
 Your employer may very well match the compensation offered by the other employer.

 Companies advertising these low rates are doing this to attract mortgage shoppers.